vuejs/vuepress/packages/docs/docs/plugin/README.md

 ### Use plugins from a dependency

-A plugin can be published on npm in `CommonJS` format as `vuepress-plugin-xxx`. then you can use it:
+A plugin can be published on npm in `CommonJS` format as `vuepress-plugin-xxx`. you can use it:

 ``` js
 module.exports = {